Juli Berwald: Popular science

 In 2009, Berwald reported for Wired on the creation-evolution debate in Texas and its impact on the state's science education standards.
 This debate was further explored in her role as a school science textbook author in the 2012 documentary film The Revisionaries.
-Also in 2009, Berwald wrote for Oceanus magazine about the sedation of whales entangled in fishing lines, the key threats to Emperor penguins, and yellow-band disease in coral reefs.
+Also in 2009, Berwald wrote for Oceanus magazine about the sedation of whales entangled in fishing lines, the key threats to emperor penguins, and yellow-band disease in coral reefs.
 She also wrote an article for Oceanus that same year about seafloor vents as an iron-rich nutrient source for organisms.

 In 2010, Berwald wrote for the University of Southern California on the value of editing.

 In 2011, Berwald wrote for Inside Science about conservation efforts around the Columbia Basin pygmy rabbit.

 In 2014, Berwald wrote for HuffPost about the methods of searching for life on Mars.

 Also that year, Berwald contributed a New York Times op-ed about the expansion of the Suez Canal, which was proceeding without environmental reviews.
 Her concerns focused on the heightened opportunities that the expansion presented to invasive species like Rhopilema nomadica, with implications for the Mediterranean Sea.

 In 2015, Berwald contributed to a Nature News in focus article about the Nicaraguan Grand Canal project.
 She noted its similarity to the Suez Canal expansion, in lacking environmental reviews.
 She followed with a HuffPost blog entry in August 2015 about the progression of the issue and the increasing numbers of concerned scientists.

 Also in 2015, Berwald wrote for HuffPost about the possibility of carbon capture and sequestration for the Keystone-XL Pipeline project.
 In February 2016, Berwald disputed Benroy Chan's column in The Daily Texan about carbon capture and storage.

 In March 2016, Berwald wrote about the regenerative abilities of the moon jellyfish Aurelia for National Geographic.
 In May 2016, in another National Geographic article, she interviewed Rachel Buchholz about her book Amazing Moms: Love and Lessons from the Animal Kingdom.

 In August 2016, she wrote about sea anemone research's impact on repairing hearing loss.

 In September 2016, Berwald co-wrote a Slate article with Elizabeth Devitt about Austin's focus on the word "weird".

 In December 2016, Berwald wrote for Hakai magazine on the uncertainty around and limited oversight of jellyfish harvesting and fisheries.

 Academic

-Berwald wrote following article as part of her doctoral education at the University of Southern California:
+Berwald cowrote the following article while a doctoral student at the University of Southern California: